Olympus C-8080 Wide Zoom

 The metering modes for exposure are: ESP, center-weighted, multi-metering and spot.
 The metering target mark on the screen can be moved in 13 positions in spot mode.
-For absolute control a live histogram can be activated and the histogram target mark can be placed in 10.000 different positions.
-An AEL button can lock the metered exposure.
+For absolute control a live histogram can be activated and the histogram target mark can be moved by the user.
+An AutoExposure Lock (AEL) button can lock the metered exposure.

-The camera has two sensors for AF: one is based on contrast detection, the other one on phase-difference detection (P-AF).
+The camera has two autofocus systems: one is based on contrast detection, the other on phase-difference detection (P-AF).

-The metering settings for the focus are: iESP, spot, full-time AF, P-AF and MF, macro and super-macro.
-The AF target mark can take 9 positions in spot mode.
+The metering settings for the focus are: iESP, spot, full-time AF, P-AF, manual focus, macro, and super-macro.
+One of 9 positions can be selected for the AF target in spot mode.

-Movie clips: 640 x 480 and 320 x 240 both 15 frames per second.
-Length is only limited by the storage card.
+Video can be recorded at 640 x 480 and 320 x 240, both at 15 frames per second.
+Clip length is only limited by the storage card.

 The camera accepts xD-Picture Cards (necessary for panorama shooting), CompactFlash type I and II and IBM microdrives with two slots.

-Copying to another slot is possible in the camera.
+Copying between slots is possible in the camera.

-Data storage is available in TIFF, RAW and JPEG format.
+Photos can be stored in TIFF, RAW and JPEG format.

+Videos are stored in Quicktime format using Motion JPEG encoding.
+Sound could also be recorded with still photos in Wave audio format.
 Data transfer connectivity is USB 2.0.

-The 8080 has a 4.5 cm tilting sunshine-LCD of 134,000 pixels and the electronic viewfinder has 240,000 pixels.
+The rear display is a 4.5 cm tilting sunshine-LCD with 134,000 pixels, and the electronic viewfinder has 240,000 pixels.

-The C8080WZ was succeeded at least partially by the C7070WZ (2005) this being the continuation of the C5060WZ with much the same specifications of the C8080WZ albeit with a slower lens.
-The primary difference being the C7070WZ was a slightly smaller size and a lower price than the C8080WZ.
-In practice both cameras had a very similar specifications and target market.
+The C-8080 WZ was succeeded at least partially by the C-7070 WZ in 2005.
+The latter camera was considered the successor of the C-5060 WZ, but had similar specifications and target market to the C-8080 WZ.
+Compared to the C-8080 WZ, the C-7070 WZ had a slower lens, was a slightly smaller size, and had a lower list price.